Michael Coe (American football): Jacksonville Jaguars

 On November 25, 2009, he was signed by the Jacksonville Jaguars from the Giants practice squad.
 He appeared in the final 5 games.
 He played mainly on special teams, making 3 tackles.
 He was released on September 26, 2010.

-New York Giants
+New York Giants (second stint)

 On September 29, 2010, he was signed to the New York Giants practice squad.
 He was promoted to the active roster on November 27.

 In 2011, he registered 10 tackles on defense and special teams in a reserve role.
 He was injured in Week 10 and placed on the injured reserve list with a shoulder injury on November 21.

 In 2012, he appeared in 7 games and made 13 tackles, but was limited with a hamstring injury.
 He was placed on the injured reserve list on November 10.
 He was waived injured on November 26.

 Miami Dolphins

 On November 28, 2012, he was signed as a free agent by the Miami Dolphins.
 He played in one game and was declared inactive for another one.
 On December 10, he was cut to make room for wide receiver Armon Binns.